Columbus Convention and Visitors Bureau/Randall L. Schieber

 It is interesting to note that Hanna holds a degree in business and political science, not zoology.
 He grew up on a farm in Tennessee, and at the age of 12 became a veterinarian's volunteer.
 Following college, Hanna opened a petting zoo in his home state but closed it after a resident lion mauled a child.
 From 1973 to 1975, Hanna served as the director of a small zoo in Sanford, Florida.
 He went on to become the executive director at the Columbus Zoo and Aquarium—and one of the city's biggest celebrities.

-A regular wildlife correspondent on “Good Morning America” and a frequent visitor to both the David Letterman and Larry King sets, Hanna has discovered the advantages, as well as the pitfalls, of a career in the spotlight.
+A regular wildlife correspondent on “Good Morning America” and a frequent guest on television talk shows, Hanna has discovered the advantages, as well as the pitfalls, of a career in the spotlight.
 PETA (People for the Ethical Treatment of Animals) criticizes his handling of animals as exploitative and negligent.
 The group cites injuries to bystanders, including politician Newt Gingrich and anchorman Charlie Gibson.
 According to PETA, Hanna's public appearances also cause unnecessary stress to baby animals.
 Hanna counters that he works to educate people about wildlife protection.
 On his TV show, “Jack Hanna's Into the Wild,” he frequently visits organizations involved in animal rescue and habitat conservation.